 This document specifies extensions to the RDMA Protocol specification in [RFC5040], and as such the Security Considerations discussed in Section 8 of [RFC5040] apply.
+In particular, Atomic Operations use ULP Buffer addresses for the Remote Peer buffer addressing used in [RFC5040] which is used to satisfy the [RFC5042] security model.
 No additional Security Considerations are required for the extensions specified in this document.